-Reporting No. 1991 EIR 1991 EIR Environmental Project (1970-1984) 1991 FIR F/M Project (1985-present) Revegetation Project 1997 MOU MITIGATION AND MONITORING Re Project Title Impact (Where Relevant) Measure/Provision Progress to Date Stat JS 64 x Warren Lake Project (Additional Mitigation Projects Developed by the MOU Ad Hoc Group (MOU Section III.A.3)) Project was implemented in April 2011 as part of the Additional Mitigation Projects Developed by the MOU Ad Hoc Group.
+Reporting No. 1991 EIR 1991 EIR Environmental Project (1970-1984) 1991 EIR E/M Project (1985-present) Revegetation Project Complete Ongoing as Necessary/Required Implemented and Ongoing Fully Implemented but not meeting goals Rel Project Title Impact (Where Relevant) Measure/Provision Progress to Date Stat us ŧ 54 > Warren Lake Project (Additional Mitigation Projects Developed by the MOU Ad Hoc Group (MOU Section III.A.3)) Project was implemented in April 2011 as part of the Additional Mitigation Projects Developed by the MOU Ad Hoc Group.
 The Warren Lake Project is implemented and ongoing as needed; it serves to balance the annual 1600 acre-foot water commitment for this provision of the MOU.
 Please refer to Section 3.2.1 for more information on these projects.
-Project is implemented and ongoing. x 65 x Well 368 Project (Additional Mitigation Projects Developed by the MOU Ad Hoc Group (MOU Section III.A.3)) Project was implemented in February 2012 as part of the Additional Mitigation Projects Developed by the MOU Ad Hoc Group.
+Project is implemented and ongoing. x (55 > Well 368 Project (Additional Mitigation Projects Developed by the MOU Ad Hoc Group (MOU Section III.A.3)) Project was implemented in February 2012 as part of the Additional Mitigation Projects Developed by the MOU Ad Hoc Group.
 Please refer to Section 3.2.1 for more information on these projects.
-Project is implemented and ongoing. х 66 X Yellow-billed Cuckoo (YBC) Habitat Enhancement Plans (MOU Section III.A.1) Consultants will conduct an evaluation of the condition of YBC Habitat in the riparian woodland areas of Hogback and Baker Creeks.
-Based on that evaluation, Consultants will develop, as they deem warranted, YBC Habitat Enhancement Plans for these areas.
-Each will identify reasonable and feasible actions or projects to maintain and/or improve the habitat of the YBC.
-In developing the plans, the Consultants will consider the recommendations for these areas that were identified in the Distribution of Breeding riparian birds in Owens Valley, Inyo County, California (Laymon and Williams, 1994) and will confer with DWP, the lessee for each area and the Parties.
-Environmental consultants Ecosystem Sciences completed a YBC Habitat Enhancement Plan in April 2005.
-LADWP released a Draft EIR in January 2006.
-The MOU Parties and others expressed displeasure with the Consultant's project.
-The MOU Parties and the lessees for the Baker Creek and Hogback Creek areas entered into negotiations with LADWP staff to develop another alternative for the YBC Habitat Plan.
-The Ad Hoc YBC Habitat Enhancement Plan was completed and a Mitigated Negative Declaration was released for public review in 2010.
-The Los Angeles Board of Water and Power Commissioners approved the project on January 19, 2010.
-Required initial plantings and replacement plantings have been fully implemented on schedule per the plan.
-Please see Section 3.2.4 for a progress report on this project. x
+Project is implemented and ongoing. x (56 , Yellow-billed Cuckoo (YBC) Habitat Enhancement Plans (MOU Section III.A.1) bitat Enhancement Plans the habitat of the YBC.
+In developing the plans, the Consultants will consider the The Ad Hoc YBC Habitat Enhancement Plan was completed and a x

-LADWP's data indicates that compliance criteria at LAW090 and 118/129 were met in 2022, and LAW118 (19-acre portion) in 2023.
+1 LADWP's data indicates that compliance criteria at LAW090 and 118/129 were met in 2022, and LAW118 (19-acre portion) in 2023.
 Discussions are underway with Inyo County to confirm these findings.